biegehydra/OneOf.TypeExtensions/README.md

 ### Analyzer with code fix

 There is also an analyzer with code fix that will let you quickly replace all usages of IsT_ and AsT_ with the source generated extension methods.
+I personally won't be keeping this package as part of my projects because I don't want to bog down my IDE, but you may find it useful to quickly make changes to an entire project/solution.

 Install: `NuGet\Install-Package OneOf.TypeExtensions.Analyzer -Version 1.0.0.1`